alokshandilya/tu-mini-project/README.md

-# FinalProject
+# TU-mini-project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4 with nodeJS version 12.11.1

 ## Development server